batect/batect.dev/docs/getting-started/tutorial.md

 ## Installation

-Before you begin, follow the [setup instructions](Setup.md) to setup Batect in an empty directory.
+Before you begin, follow the [installation instructions](installation.md) to setup Batect in an empty directory.

 ## First task